ahmetgsu/ev-assignment/README.md

   One for admin user in which admin can create a promotion for Country and/or Operator.
   Other is for standart user interface in which user may create a charging session and may see all his/her past charging sessions.

 - My main focus is to create a well working react native application on IOS to keep it simple.
+Android settings are ignored.
 <!-- - To dive deep into Typescript.
 - To learn and implement javascript testing using Jest.
 - To practice native animation feature.